 Preparation for Research

 For those students whose research proposal needs further work before embarking on the MPhil/PhD, Preparation for Research is available.
 For a one-off fee, students receive up to six supervisory meetings, IT and Library access in order to develop a research proposal.

 Explore our campus and find out more about studying at Winchester at one of our Open Evenings.

 Through a substantial programme of research, you will critically investigate and evaluate a specific topic and demonstrate an understanding of research methodology appropriate to the field of study.
 Your topic may be a personal interest, an area of study related to an earlier qualification or an issue an employer would like you to investigate.

 Please note the modules listed are correct at the time of publishing, for full-time students entering the programme in Year 1.
 Optional modules are listed where applicable.
 Please note the University cannot guarantee the availability of all modules listed and modules may be subject to change.
 For further information please refer to the terms and conditions at www.winchester.ac.uk/termsandconditions.

 The University will notify applicants of any changes made to the core modules listed above.

-PhD by Works in the Public Domain (one year part-time) and Prof Doc by Contribution to Practice (two years part-time) are both charged at the standard part-time research MPhil/PhD rate for both home/EU and Non-EU students.
-In addition, the reading fee for these courses is £500 and is non-refundable.
+PhD by Works in the Public Domain (one year part time) and Prof Doc by Contribution to Practice (two year part time) are both charged at the standard part time research MPhil/PhD rate for both UK and International* students.
+In addition, the reading fee for these courses is £520 and is non-refundable.

 Key course details